bartbartelds/obsidian-writing/20240419 NotQuiteWrite.md

 As Avery stows away his tin, Aster meets his eyes with a disarming smile.
 He clears his throat, and mutters a groan as he gets up.
 "... well then.
 Y'all 'll know when it's time."

 The townsfolk gather in the early dawn before a hastily-built dais.
 The crowd is restless yet soft spoken.
 The blessing from the minister instills little calm.
 Sensing growing unease, Big Wren takes center stage, nodding his appreciation at the retreating cleric.
-Aster stands in the middle of the dais, dressed in her finest white gown.
-She is flanked on either side by a town's girl dressed in church whites.
+Aster stands in the middle of the dais, dressed in her finest white gown, in-between two town's girl dressed in church whites.
 Wren clears his throat.

 "The date is April 21st in the year of our Lord 1766 ..."
 He pauses, letting his words roll down main street. "... a decennary to the day since the last Proceeding.
 Today, we pay our Retribution."
 Wren gestures to the girls, who turn away from Aster and retreat from the dais with a solemn expression.
 Aster looks out over the crowd gathered in the morning mist.
 No one meets her calm smile.
 "Miss Aster has seen fit to Stand at this time.
 And for this we owe her a hundred years of Gratitude."
 The gathering repeats the last five words in unison.